Gailes railway station, Brisbane

 Gailes railway station is located on the Main line in Queensland, Australia.
 Despite the name, it is not in the suburb of Gailes, City of Ipswich, but in the neighbouring suburb in Wacol, City of Brisbane.
-In 1919, the station was named Dingo Hill and renamed in 1925 to Gailes.
+The station opened in 1919 as Dingo Hill.
+It was renamed in 1925 to Gailes.

 Services

 Gailes is served by trains operating to and from Ipswich and Rosewood.
 Most city-bound services run to Caboolture and Nambour, with some morning peak trains terminating at Bowen Hills.
 Some afternoon inbound services on weekdays run to Kippa-Ring.
 Gailes is 23 minutes from Ipswich and 34 minutes on an all-stops train from Central.